Former US President Donald Trump was keen on returning to the gold standard, but could the US really bring it back? We look at whether it’s possible.

 Rumors that the gold standard could be reinstated during Trump’s presidency, which ran from 2017 to 2021, centered largely on positive comments he made about the idea.
 Notably, he suggested that it would be “wonderful” to bring back the gold standard, and a number of his advisors were of the same mind — Judy Shelton, John Allison and others supported the concept.

 With Trump now out of office, is the US likely to return to the gold standard?
 And what would it mean if that happened?
 Read on to learn what the gold standard is, why it ended, what Trump said about bringing it back — and of course what could happen if it ever came into play again.

 What is the gold standard and how does it work?
 Put simply, the gold standard is a monetary system in which the value of a country’s currency is directly linked to the yellow metal.
 Countries using the gold standard set a fixed price at which to buy and sell gold to determine the value of the nation’s currency.

 For example, if the US went back to the gold standard and set the price of gold at US$500 per ounce, the value of the dollar would be 1/500th of an ounce of gold.
 This would offer reliable price stability.

-By introducing the gold standard, transactions no longer have to be done with heavy gold bullion or gold coins.
+Under the gold standard, transactions no longer have to be done with heavy gold bullion or gold coins.
 The gold standard also increases the trust needed for successful global trade — the idea is that paper currency has value that is tied to something real.
-The goal of this type of monetary policy is to prevent inflation as well as deflation, and to help promote a stable monetary environment.
+The goal is to prevent inflation as well as deflation, and to help promote a stable monetary environment.

 When was the gold standard introduced?